magnesj/ResInsight/docs/Snapshots.md

 This table defines which 3D Views to modify, and how to modify them.
 Each row defines the modifications of a specific view, and for all the combinations a row specifies, a snapshot is generated.

-To edit a row, the row must be activated by toggeling it on in the **Active** column, then double click on the cell to edit.
+To edit a row, the row must be activated by toggling it on in the **Active** column, then double click on the cell to edit.

 Options represented by columns: